sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/pieechart_category.html %}

-{% include_relative /_plots/treemap_media.html %}

-Starting the analyses, we plot the average compound score against the average subjectivity score for the selected media outlets:
+Starting the analyses, we plot the average compound score against the average subjectivity score for the selected media outlets.
+The size of the bubbles refers to the corresponding number of quotations attributed to the media outlet.:

 {% include_relative /_plots/scatterplot_medias.html %}